 How to Use the Garmin inReach Mini 2

 This a very detailed video about how to use the Garmin Mini 2 presented by Chip Noble who’s been the inReach product manager from day 1, when it was first developed by DeLorme, before Garmin acquired the company.
-It’s not “salesy” at all and contains a lot of good information that should probably be in a product manual.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+It’s not “salesy” at all and contains a lot of good information that should probably be in a product manual.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.